shakna-israel/ogw/README.md

 * If there is a file called `libraries.txt` in the same directory as the file being executed, it is treated like a line-deliminated series of libraries to link.

+* If there is a file called `units.txt` in the same directory as the file being executed, it is treated like a line-deliminated series of compilation units to link.

+* If there is an environment variable called `UNITS`, it is treated like a `;` deliminated series of files to link.

 * If there is an environment variable called `LIBRARIES`, it is treated like a `;` deliminated series of libraries to link.

 * If there is an environment variable called `LIBRARY_PATHS`, it is treated like a `;` deliminated series of library paths to use for linking.